 How do I renew my EHIC?

 You can apply for a GHIC up to 6 months before the expiration date.
-This allows you to get organised and means you aren't left without any card.
+This means you can organise it well in advance of your trip, and you aren't left without a card.

 What happens if I lose my EHIC or GHIC when abroad?